-Instagram video (Stories, in feed, IGTV, and live) is an absolute must-have in your brand’s social media strategy.
-But it’s a lot easier said than done.
+Instagram video (Stories, in feed, Reels, IGTV, and live) is an absolute must-have in your brand’s social media strategy.

-Instagram video is an absolute must-have in your brand’s social media strategy.
-(She said, surprising no one.)
-But it’s a lot easier said than done.
+Instagram video (Stories, in feed, Reels, IGTV, and live) is an absolute must-have in your brand’s social media strategy.

 Bonus: Unlock our free, customizable Instagram storyboard template to save time and plan all your Stories content in advance.